nisselhbb/alx-low_level_programming/0x0B-malloc_free/README.md

-dynamic memory allocation (malloc and free)
+memory allocation (malloc and free)